March 18, 2020

 Will United Way employees still be available and working during this time and if so, what updates can you share on the state of any running programs or planned events in the coming weeks?

-To protect our most vulnerable community members, we are migrating to a remote work environment beginning March 17 through at least April 6.
+To protect our most vulnerable community members, we are migrating to a remote work environment beginning March 17 through at least May 4 and that all UWCI events have been cancelled or postponed through May.
 We will continue to re-evaluate the situation as we get closer to that date.